Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

 In addition to providing individual academic advisement, ASC/US currently has the following responsibilities:

-Coordination of 3+3 Albany Law program, 3+2 engineering programs, early assurance medical program, and early admission dental and optometry programs.
+4. Coordination of 3+3 Albany Law program, 3+2 engineering programs, early assurance medical program, and early admission dental, optometry physical and occupational therapy programs

 Academic advisement services for undergraduate students are coordinated by the Advisement Services Center/Undergraduate Studies (ASC/US).
 Freshmen, students who have not declared a major, and students intending to pursue a restricted major are advised either by the staff of ASC/US or by the staff of the Educational Opportunities Program (EOP).
 All students who are admitted to the University through the Educational Opportunities Program receive academic advisement from EOP counselors until they graduate.